The Hairy Ball Problem is PPAD-Complete: End-of-Line: One Source to Rule Them All

 \subsection{Multiple-Source End-of-Line}

-What if, instead of just one, we already know \emph{two} sources of an \textsc{End-of-Line} instance?
+Recall that in the \textsc{End-of-Line} problem (\cref{def:endofline}), we are given a directed graph where each vertex has in- and out-degree at most $1$ and a known source of this graph, and we wish to find a sink or another source.
+But, what if, instead of just one, we already know \emph{two} sources of an \textsc{End-of-Line} instance?
 We are still interested in finding any sink or any \emph{other} source.
 Intuitively, the problem might seem easier, because the existence of two sources implies the existence of at least two sinks, hence more potential solutions.
 In fact, it is easy to see that this problem is actually at least as hard as \textsc{End-of-Line}: just duplicate the whole \textsc{End-of-Line} instance.

 The other direction, however, is not trivial.
 Indeed, if we interpret our 2-source \textsc{End-of-Line} instance as a standard \textsc{End-of-Line} instance (and pick one of the two sources as the standard source), then the other known source is a valid solution to \textsc{End-of-Line}, but not a valid solution to our original problem.
 In other words, it is not clear how to solve this problem if we are given access to an oracle solving \textsc{End-of-Line}, because the oracle could just return the other known source.
 We consider the following more general problem, where we are given an \textsc{End-of-Line} graph and an explicit list of known sources.